 No stepmom is perfect.
 Heck, no parent is perfect, right?
 But no stepmom is all bad.
 So can we agree that these myths about stepmoms need to be snuffed out?

 Instead, friends and family . . . be there for her.
 Listen to her.
 Give her the benefit of the doubt.
 And if you come across a stepmom at a school or sporting event, just give her a nice smile and make her feel welcome.
 I can promise you she’ll appreciate it.

 For all the stepmamas out there, my goal is to help you get a handle on stepparenting.
 It’s tough and full of challenges.
 And more than a few stereotypes.
 But it’s also one of the most rewarding roles you’ll ever fill.

 I want to offer you the support, guidance, and opportunities so that you can be the best stepmom you can be.
-Have you joined our tribe yet?
-If not, click here to be a part of our blended family community and I’ll send you a freebie!
+So click here to join our blended family community and I’ll send you a freebie!